azerothcore/acore-docker/README.md

 NOTE: you can detach from a container and leave it running using the CTRL-p CTRL-q key sequence.

+The list of GM commands is available [here](https://www.azerothcore.org/wiki/GM-Commands)

 ### Stop or restart the services

 There are several commands to stop or restart the services, depending on your needs: